ucsc-cse-183-spring-2024-de-alfaro/project/README.md

 - Stats page.
 Enables users to see stats and compilations about their own data.
 - Location page.
 Enables users to ask for details about a birding location.

 There can of course be auxiliary management pages built.
 The four pages above should be developed in vue.js.
+You can, for instance, assign one group member to develop each page.

 ## Index page